cngshow/komet/README.md

 Confirm with mvn -v in a new shell.

-You need to make sure you have the source code for the ISAAC-rest project on your system.
+You need to make sure you have the source code for the ISAAC-rest project on your system.(Replace my ID with yours!)

 git clone https://cshupp@vadev.mantech.com:4848/git/r/ISAAC-rest.git

 In rails root you will find a file called setup.bat.template.
-Move this file to setup.bat, then you will need to modify the following environment variables:<br>
+Copy this file to setup.bat, then you will need to modify the following environment variables:<br>
 Download jdk if you don't already have it for line 5 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 GEM_HOME : (this is in line 2, make sure you create the directory you reference)